 The Information Centre at Grand Canyon Village is an excellent stop for information on the best viewpoints around the South Rim.
 Many folks make a day trip to the Grand Canyon, but I would highly recommend that you make an overnight trip at the least to enjoy both the star-studded night and the dawn colors.
 The break of dawn and the spectacular sunrise has to be one of my most cherished memories of the trip to Arizona.

 Yapavai, Hopi, and Navajo / Desert points are the best viewpoints for watching the Grand Canyon South Rim sunrise.
 We needed a car to drive to Navajo and Desert View Points, as no shuttle goes there.
 We drove from our hotel to Desert View Point towards the East Rim.
 We then stopped at various points on this road to see the sky change from a fiery red to a paler orange and yellow.

 By Candice from CS Ginger

-Saguaro National Park was established as a national park in October of 1994.
-However, it was initially preserved as a national monument by President Herbert Hoover in 1933.
+Saguaro National Park was established as a national park in October 1994.
+However, President Herbert Hoover initially preserved it as a national monument in 1933.
 The saguaro is one of the longest-living cacti, and some of the cacti in the park are 150-175 years old.

-The saguaro cactus is only found in a small part of the United States, making this an essential part of the landscape of not only Arizona but the western United States.
+The saguaro cactus is only found in a small part of the United States, making this an essential part of the landscape of Arizona and the western United States.

-Along with the saguaro cacti, the national park is home to more than 1 160 species of plants along with mammals, amphibians, and reptiles.
+Along with the saguaro cacti, the national park is home to more than 1 160 species of plants, mammals, amphibians, and reptiles.